mattpopovich/mattpopovich.com/_posts/2023-01-22-what-to-do-in-denver.md

   * [South Table Mountain](https://www.strava.com/activities/5988975770)
     * 2.6mi moderate dirt hike located in Golden, CO (20min from Denver)
     * Fantastic views of Golden, Colorado Scool of Mines, and Coors Brewing
+      * Especially during sunset
-    * The left trail of the link is a much more difficult trail that is fairly steep with loose dirt.
+    * The left trail of the Strava link above is a much more difficult trail that is fairly steep with loose dirt.
 The right trail is much easier but longer distance.
     * Not on AllTrails due to apparently a part of the trail goes though private land, but I've never seen anyone have an issue
   * [Royal Arch](https://www.alltrails.com/trail/us/colorado/royal-arch-trail)
     * 3.4mi hard hike located in Boulder, CO (35min from Denver)
     * Fantastic views of Boulder
-    * Lots of other hikes here, be careful making a wrong turn
+    * Lots of other hikes here, easy to make a wrong turn
     * Very popular
   * [Mount Sanitas](https://www.alltrails.com/trail/us/colorado/mount-sanitas-and-sanitas-valley-loop-trail)
     * 3.2mi hard hike located in Boulder, CO (35min from Denver)